microbit-foundation/dev-docs/hardware/1-5-revision.md

 ### Motion sensor

 The 1.5 micro:bit variant has a combined accelerometer and magnetometer chip  that provides 3-axis sensing and magnetic field strength sensing.
-It also includes some on board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
+It also includes some on-board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
-A software algorithm in the standard runtime uses the on board accelerometer to turn readings into a board orientation independent compass reading.
+A software algorithm in the standard runtime uses the on-board accelerometer to turn readings into a board orientation independent compass reading.
 The compass must be calibrated before use, and the calibration process is automatically initiated by the runtime software.
 This device is connected to the application processor via the I2C bus.